+7.1.5.
 The Receiving Party shall not prepare any derivative works based on the Confidential Information.

-Notwithstanding the foregoing, this section 9 imposes no obligation upon the parties with respect to information that (i) is disclosed in the absence of a confidentiality agreement and such disclosure was agreed to by the Disclosing Party in writing prior to such disclosure; or (ii) is or has entered the public domain through no fault of the Receiving Party; or (iii) is known by the Receiving Party prior to the time of disclosure; or (iv) is independently developed by the Receiving Party without use of the Confidential Information; or (v) is made generally available by the Disclosing Party without restriction on disclosure or (vi) is disclosed to comply with law, including any order of any court of competent jurisdiction or any competent judicial, governmental or regulatory body, provided, however, that in the event the Receiving Party is required by law, regulation or court order to disclose any of Disclosing Party's Confidential information, Receiving Party will promptly notify Disclosing Party in writing prior to making any such disclosure in order to facilitate Disclosing Party seeking a protective order or other appropriate remedy from the proper authority, at the Disclosing Party's expense.
+7.1.6.
+Notwithstanding the foregoing, this section 9 imposes no obligation upon the parties with respect to information that (i) is disclosed in the absence of a confidentiality agreement and such disclosure was agreed to by the Disclosing Party in writing prior to such disclosure; or (ii) is or has entered the public domain through no fault of the Receiving Party; or (iii) is known by the Receiving Party prior to the time of disclosure; or (iv) is independently developed by the Receiving Party without use of the Confidential Information; or (v) is made generally available by the Disclosing Party without restriction on disclosure or (vi) is disclosed to comply with law, including any order of any court of competent jurisdiction or any competent judicial, governmental or regulatory body; provided, however, that in the event the Receiving Party is required by law, regulation or court order to disclose any of Disclosing Party's Confidential information, Receiving Party will promptly notify Disclosing Party in writing prior to making any such disclosure in order to facilitate Disclosing Party seeking a protective order or other appropriate remedy from the proper authority, at the Disclosing Party's expense.
 Receiving Party agrees to cooperate with Disclosing Party in seeking such order or other remedy.
 Receiving Party further agrees that if Disclosing Party is not successful in precluding the requesting legal body from requiring the disclosure of the Confidential Information, it will furnish only that portion of the Confidential Information that is legally required.

+7.1.7.
 The Receiving Party's duties shall expire two (2) years after the expiration or termination of this Agreement or earlier upon written agreement of the parties.

+7.2.
+Intellectual Property; License.

+7.2.1.
+RO hereby grants to Registrar a nonexclusive, worldwide, royalty-free license during the Term of this Agreement (a) to state that it is accredited by Registry as a registrar for the TLD(s), (b) to use TLD(s)' logos in connection with promotion, marketing and registration of the TLD(s), (c) to use RO's website URLs associated with the TLD(s).
+No other use of RO's name or TLD(s)’ name(s), website(s) or logo(s) are licensed hereby.
+This license may not be assigned or sublicensed by Registrar except Registrar may assign all of its rights and obligations under this Agreement to an affiliate, subsidiary or successor-in-interest as a result of a merger or consolidation, or in connection with the sale or transfer of all or substantially all of it business or assets to which this Agreement relates.
+The Registrar will derive no right, title or interest in such intellectual property.

+7.2.2.
 Subject to the licenses granted hereunder, each Party will continue to independently own its intellectual property, including all patents, trademarks, trade names, service marks, copyrights, trade secrets, proprietary processes and all other forms of intellectual property.

-9.9.
+7.2.3.
 Without limiting the generality of the foregoing, no commercial use rights or any licenses under any patent, patent application, copyright, trademark, know-how, trade secret, or any other intellectual proprietary rights are granted by the Disclosing Party to the Receiving Party by this Agreement, or by any disclosure of any Confidential Information to the Receiving Party under this Agreement.